FacultadDeIngenieria/prog1/utils/installation/installation.md

 When you’ve seen this output, press ctrl-D or enter exit&#40;&#41; to leave the Python prompt and return to a terminal prompt.

-[//]: # ()
-[//]: # (This output means you also have Python 3 installed, so you’ll be)

-[//]: # (able to use either version.
-Whenever you see the python command in this book, enter python3 instead.
-Most Linux distributions have Python already installed, but if for some reason yours didn’t or if your system came with Python 2 and you want to install Python 3, refer to Appendix A.)

 ---
 # SublimeText Installation